Sparsh752/TLE_Python/README.md

 7. **Stalk**: One user can stalk any other user on the judge using this feature, which provides the problems solved by that user and their rating
 8. **Rating Change**: Provides the rating changes and results of a specific contest queried
 9. **Graphs**: Provides graphs pertaining to various features such as performance, problems solved over time and ratings of problems solved over time
+10. **Chat**: Enables chatting with bot using Google-Gemini AI model.

 The commands for all these features and their usage can be retrieved by executing the command ```;help``` in the server.